All Episodes

 Listen to this, then we'll get to your calls on the other side.

-I pulled in teachers, I pulled in kids that weren't in my class.
+I pulled in kids that weren't in my class.

 I just pulled him in.

-We shoved them in the back of the classroom, and me and Colton took these Kevlar mats that we have from our Marks and Kevlar, so hold on, slow down for one second here.
+And me and Colton took these Kevlar mats that we have from our marksman.

-So you've got all these guys, teachers, students huddled into this classroom together.
+So you've got all these guys, teachers, students, huddled into this classroom together.

-Um you just mentioned Kevlar, so like a material for a bulletproof vest.
+You just mentioned Kevlar, so like a material for a bulletproof vest.

-Yes, sir, like the body armor, like body armor.
+Yes, sir, like the body armor.

 You guys had this Kevlar material.